glpi-project/doc-agent/source/configuration.rst

     The actual delay is computed randomly between TIME / 2 and TIME seconds.

-    This directive is used for initial contact only, and ignored thereafter in favor of server-provided value in response from prolog request.
+    This directive is used for initial contact only, and ignored thereafter in favor of server-provided value in response from prolog or Contact request.

 ``lazy``
     Do not contact the control server before next scheduled time.